20 zip codes·Updated June 2026

-Close enough to DC to catch the spillover, far enough to keep rent estimates reasonable.
-State capital with growing healthcare and finance employment — the sweet spot between DC prices and Southern affordability.
+Close enough to DC to catch the spillover, far enough to keep rents reasonable.
+State capital with growing healthcare and finance employment.
+The sweet spot between DC prices and Southern affordability.

 Median Asking Rent